ipopzion/Maplestory-Helper/README.md

 # Maplestory Helper
-For the calculation of the cost of upgrading equipment in Maplestory
+For the calculation of the cost of upgrading equipment in Maplestory using Monte Carlo method
 _Starforce and Epic potential calculation_

 # General Description